 Summary

 Using the handle of a wooden spoon, loosen the skin over the breasts, legs, and thighs as far as you can in all directions (Photos 1-3).
 Work slowly from the cavity opening, making sure not to puncture the skin.
-Salt the turkey using Diamond Crystal Kosher Salt* as follows:

 When all the coals are covered with gray ash, place 2-3 medium-sized chunks of dry cherry wood or other mild smoke wood on the coals.
-I used 2 chunks of cherry (Photo 11).
+I used 2 chunks of cherry (Photo 15).
 Assemble the cooker and

-place the turkey breast-side up on the top grate (Photo 12).
+place the turkey breast-side up on the top grate (Photo 16).
 Set the three bottom

 vents to 100% open.
 Open the top vent fully and leave it that way

-throughout the entire cook.
-If the cooker drops below 325°F with all three bottom vents fully open, try turning the access door upside down and propping it open (Photo 13).
+170-175°F in the thigh, using an instant-read thermometer.
+Cooking time is approximately 2-1/2 to 3 hours.
+If the cooker drops below 325°F with all three bottom vents fully open, try turning the access door upside down and propping it open (Photo 18).
 This allows more air into the cooker, causing the fire to burn hotter.
-Cook the turkey until it measures 160-165°F in the breast,
+There's no need to baste or rotate the turkey during the cooking process.
+Here's how the cooker temperatures and vent settings went during my cook:

 Rest Then Carve The Turkey